skyhulse/skyhulse/README.md

 ## Hello!
 My nameis Sky Hulse and I am an REU student intern studying vertical distribution of tree fine roots along a created forest edge.
+I am working with Shersingh Joseph Tumber-Davila.

 <!--
 **skyhulse/skyhulse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.